Abuse of Process

 For example, if a person uses a deposition for an ulterior motive that is not related to the lawsuit, then there may be an abuse of process claim available.
 Again, the lawsuit itself may be perfectly valid (as well as the cause of action involved), but the deposition in this example does not serve the purpose of the lawsuit.

 Abuse of Process vs. Malicious Prosecution

 Abuse of process and malicious prosecution are closely related, but each requires the plaintiff to prove different elements.
 A person may have a claim for malicious prosecution if someone maliciously starts or continues a criminal or civil proceeding against him or her without having probable cause.
 Abuse of process, on other hand, occurs when there is a valid reason or probable cause for the lawsuit, but a legal tool or process has been misused for ulterior purposes.

 In order to be successful in a malicious prosecution lawsuit, the plaintiff must also show that the legal action was dismissed in favor of him or her.
 In comparison, an abuse of process lawsuit can be brought against someone regardless of whether there is an underlying legitimate cause of action for the legal action and whether or not the original case was dismissed.

 For more information and resources related to this topic, you can visit FindLaw's section Emotional Distress, Privacy, and Dignitary Torts.

 It can be frustrating to feel like someone is taking advantage of legal processes to get something they want from you.
-If you believe that you've been the victim of an abuse of process, or any other type of tort, and would like to learn about your legal options, you may want to contact a personal injury attorney.
-Get started today with a free review of your potential claim.
+If you believe that you've been the victim of an abuse of process, or any other type of tort, and would like to learn about your legal options, you may want to contact a skilled personal injury attorney in your area.